Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Problem Setup and Minimax Framework

-Our goal is to minimize the cumulative queue length.
-To achieve this, we analyze the fundamental limits of existing scheduling policies (notably the MaxWeight policy), and develop a novel Lyapunov-based policy that explicitly accounts for second-order terms of the Lyapunov drift, demonstrating optimality against information-theoretic lower bounds in the finite-time horizon regime.
+Our goal is to minimize the queue length in the finite-time regime.
+To achieve this, we develop a minimax framework that captures the fundamental finite-time performance limits of the scheduling problem and provides a benchmark against which all scheduling policies can be evaluated.